Faroese cuisine

 Important parts of Faroese cuisine are lamb and also fish owing to proximity to the sea.
-Traditional foods from the Faroe Islands include skerpikjøt (a type of dried mutton), seafood, whale meat, blubber, garnatálg, Faroese puffins, potatoes, and few fresh vegetables.
+Traditional foods from the Faroe Islands include skerpikjøt (a type of dried mutton), seafood, whale meat, blubber, garnatálg, Atlantic puffins, potatoes, and few fresh vegetables.

 Much of the taste of this traditional country food is determined by the food preservation methods used; brine, drying, and the maturing of meat and fish, called ræstkjøt and ræstur fiskur.

 Animal products dominate Faroese cuisine.
 Popular taste has developed, however, to become closer to the European norm, and consumption of vegetables has greatly increased in recent decades while consumption of fish has diminished.
 Fresh and ræst lamb meat remains very popular while traditional meat products, such as various types of sausages, have lost much of their appeal with younger generations.

 Types of food

 Fish

 Fish dishes in the Faroe Islands are caught in the waters of the North Atlantic Ocean.
-Fresh fish can be had all year round.
+Fresh fish is eaten year-round.
 Islanders eat mostly haddock, plaice, halibut, herring, and shrimp.

 Meat

 Traditionally the main source of meat was the domestic sheep, the most common farm animal in the Faroe Islands.
 Sheep were also used for their wool.

-The most popular treat is skerpikjøt, well-aged, wind-dried mutton which is quite chewy.
+The most popular treat is skerpikjøt, well-aged, wind-dried mutton.
 The drying shed, known as a hjallur, is a standard feature in many Faroese homes, particularly in the small towns and villages.
 Other traditional foods are ræst kjøt (semi-dried mutton) and ræstur fiskur, matured fish.